Jheno11/Code-Machine-Learning/README.md

 # Code-Machine-Learning

-Dataset Title :
+# 1. Title :

+- Project Name : Designing AI system to diagnose prostate cancer in race specific patients

 - Gene Expression : HTSeq - Counts gene expression

 - Phenotype : GDC TCGA-PRAD phenotype

-Code/Dataset Description :
+# 2. Code/Dataset Description :

+- This paper used 5 different codes for separating race, DEG analysis, ROC analysis, White race model and Black race model

+- This paper used gene expression and phenotype dataset for prostate cancer detection

+# 3. Dataset Information :

+- Gene Expression Dataset consist of the gene data from various samples, link : https://xenabrowser.net/datapages/?dataset=TCGA-PRAD.star_counts.tsv&host=https%3A%2F%2Fgdc.xenahubs.net&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443

+- Phenotype Dataset consist of numerous clinical information about the patient, link : https://xenabrowser.net/datapages/?dataset=TCGA-PRAD.clinical.tsv&host=https%3A%2F%2Fgdc.xenahubs.net&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443

+# 4. Code Infromation :

-- Race file is a code for grouping the sample to white race
+- Race.ipynb file is a code for grouping the sample to white race

-- DEGdeseq2 file is a feature selection method where this study use to find outlier gene base on basemean, padj and log2foldchange
+- DEGdeseq2.ipynb file is a data preprocessing and feature selection method where this study use to find outlier gene base on basemean, padj and log2foldchange

-- ROC analysis file is a feature selection method where this study use to find outlier gene by finding significant value
+- ROC analysis.ipynb file is a feature selection method where this study use to find outlier gene by finding significant value

-- Combine dataset is a file where this study used to combine the dataset value from deseq2 based on the Ensembl_ID
+- Combine dataset.ipynb is a file where this study used to combine the dataset value from deseq2 based on the Ensembl_ID

-- ResultsWhiteRace is a file where this study used to check the result by using naive bayes
+- ResultsWhiteRace.py is a file where this study used to check the result by using naive bayes

-- ResultsBlackRace is a file this study used to validate the model by using different race
+- ResultsBlackRace.py is a file this study used to validate the model by using different race

-- Gene Expression Dataset consist of the gene data from various samples, link provided below

-- Phenotype Dataset consist of numerous clinical information about the patient, link provided below

-- Link Raw Data for gene expression data set : https://xenabrowser.net/datapages/?dataset=TCGA-PRAD.star_counts.tsv&host=https%3A%2F%2Fgdc.xenahubs.net&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443

-- Link Raw Data for phenotype : https://xenabrowser.net/datapages/?dataset=TCGA-PRAD.clinical.tsv&host=https%3A%2F%2Fgdc.xenahubs.net&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443

-Usage Instruction :
+# 5. Usage Instruction :

-- The code can be used using python with pandas library to load dataset
+- Load gene expression and phenotype dataset using pandas library and separate the data by race using Race.ipynb file

+- Load the specific race dataset from Race file to perform data preprocessing and DEG to find outlier gene using DEGdeseq2.ipynb file

+- Load data139.csv to perform ROC analysis using ROC analysis.ipynb file

+- load data13.csv, data139.csv, data4.csv and data7.csv using ResultsWhiteRace.py dataset to perform white race modelling with Gaussian Naive Bayes Algorithm

+- load Datablack13.csv, Datablack13.csv, Datablack7.csv and Datablack4.csv using ResultsBlackRace.py to perform validation on another race

-Requirement :
+# 6. Requirement :

 - Pandas Library